ederrengifo/data-populate/README.md

-# Populate Data - Figma Plugin
+# Datalink - Figma Plugin

 A powerful Figma plugin for populating designs with realistic data including avatars, images, text, and more.